Cyriaque Lamar

 Xoz changed the topic.

 “I have a suspicion most human ghosts were interesting shadows.
-You think they’d give up the ghosts, but space is one big shadow, so the poltergeists moved to asteroids.
+Space is one big shadow, and that’s why it was immediately haunted.
 If octopuses had ghosts, there’d be too many ghosts per square inch.
-Do you know how many octopuses have ever existed?
 A single female Enteroctopus dofleini will lay up to 100,000 eggs.
 Average retiarius?
 Triple that.
-So if we multiply 100,000 eggs times every octopus ever, the afterlife would be ‘meat ocean, with intercourse.’
-Lina, don’t blame yourself for my nonsense.
-Blame humanity, they had such a lush inner narrative.”
+The octopus afterlife would be a meat ocean, with intercourse.
+Lina, don’t blame yourself for my insights: blame humanity, and their lush inner narrative.”

 “Guess how many I got?”